 Opportunities to collaborate

 Rethinking a few parts of your hiring system can open up more opportunities for individuals with a criminal record to apply.
 Case managers who work with individuals with a criminal record can also make a connection to candidates who they trust and know are ready to perform well in the role.
 Working with a program like CIRCA also likely means that the candidate you hire will have some ongoing support to navigate any challenges.
-Get connected to the CIRCA program by clicking the button below:
+Get connected to the CIRCA program and hiring best practices by clicking the button below: